ENVIRONMENT

 The multinational companies of Palm plantation, exploit the forest trees, causing enormous damage in the wet tropical forest.
 In addition to being considered as one of the big reservoirs of Africa, it is the shelter for the Pygmies.
 Recently there has been an alarming rate of deforestation in the Congo Basin, which is home to the first-largest tropical rainforest worldwide, due to the economic value of the forest, specifically timber products.

-Our Ecology program is already started by researching and collecting locally-adapted plants.
-A series of collections was needed to reflect the diversity of the seasons when seeds are ripe and available.
-To ensure the project’s long-term success, we have invested time in the beginning to evaluate the site potentials and to ensure that all the plants or seeds needed can be available in the quantities and quality required.
-The activities are: Reforestation, Ecosystem Restoration, Native Plants Selection.
+We are committed to supporting the local environment, natural resources, and ecosystem through activities such as Reforestation, Ecosystem Restoration, and Native Plants Selection.
+To ensure the project’s long-term success, we have invested time to evaluate the site potential and to ensure that all the locally-adapted plants or seeds needed can be available in the quantities and quality required.

 We aim to replant new trees supporting them with recycled water from the Warka Tower and compost from the Warka Sanitation.
 The goal is also to provide edible tree fruits and sustainable sources of wood to fuel the kitchens as well as a construction material.
 Overall goal is to protect and conserve existing indigenous trees by decreasing the demand for wood from the natural forests, restores land by planting nitrogen-fixing trees.